rahimrahal/rahim_rahal/README.md

 # rahim_rahal
-game devloper and the CEO of "watermelon" company, Opponents of the Algerian government.
+game devloper, and the CEO of "watermelon" company Opponents of the Algerian government.